goyoambrosio/RobotAtHome2/README.md

     > `pip` is a common Python package manager that is included in Anaconda and many other distributions

-    If you have note previously installed `jupyterlab` you can do it right now adding the `interactive` option to the `pip` command as follows:
+    If you have not previously installed `jupyterlab` you can do it right now adding the `interactive` option to the `pip` command as follows:

     ```shell